 Adding and viewing applications (Story 2-1)

 The first thing that actually felt like a product.
 A form to add an application (company, role, date).
 A table that lists them.
 A small “add” button.
 Clicking a row opens a detail panel.
-Simple — but getting it right required the data fetching, the form handling, and the table rendering to all work together, which is exactly where my React knowledge starts to thin out.
+Simple.
+But getting it right required the data fetching, the form handling, and the table rendering to all work together, which is exactly where my React knowledge starts to thin out.

 Status history (Story 2-2)

 This is the feature that makes Appply different from a spreadsheet.
 Every status change — “Applied”, “Screening”, “Interview”, “Offer”, “Closed” — is timestamped and added to a permanent history log.
 The detail panel shows the full timeline.
 When you update a status, the change appears instantly in the UI before the server has even responded, then quietly confirms (or rolls back if something went wrong).
-That instant response — the UI not waiting for the server — was something I’d seen described but never understood how to build.
+That instant response, the UI not waiting for the server, was something I’d seen described but never understood how to build.
 I understand it a bit better now.

 Notes and delete (Story 2-3)

 Notes live in the detail panel.
 You type, click away, and they save automatically.
 A small indicator tells you when it’s saving and when it’s saved.
 Delete lives in a right-click menu with a confirmation step to prevent accidents.
-Nothing technically dramatic, but the details matter — the auto-save timing, the save indicator states, the confirmation copy.
+Nothing technically dramatic, but the details matter: the auto-save timing, the save indicator states, the confirmation copy.

 Kanban board (Story 2-4)

 Drag and drop is one of those interactions that looks simple and is genuinely complicated under the hood.
 Five columns, one per pipeline stage.
 Cards you can drag between columns.
-Dropping a card fires the same status update as clicking in the table — so both views always show the same data.
+Dropping a card fires the same status update as clicking in the table, so both views always show the same data.
 The ghost card that appears under your cursor while dragging.
 None of that would have been achievable for me without the AI.

 View toggle and filter (Story 2-5)